Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/renderer-feature-decal.md

 ![Decal Projector component in the Inspector.](Images/decal/decal-projector-component-inspector.png)<br/>*Decal Projector component in the Inspector.*

+> **NOTE**: If you assign a Decal Material to a GameObject directly (not via a Decal Projector component), then Decal Projectors do not project decals on such GameObject.

 ### Decal Scene view editing tools

 When you select a Decal Projector, Unity shows its bounds and the projection direction.